Research Like a Pro, Part 2: Analyze Your Sources

 As you analyze what you’ve accumulated for your ancestor, really take the time to understand the source and the information it holds so you can pull out the evidence items you’ll need to answer your research question.

 Your task for the next three weeks is to revisit everything you have found about your ancestor.
 Look at the sources on the FamilySearch Family Tree.
 See what other’s have found on Ancestry public trees.
 Make a timeline for your ancestor, check the dates, and analyze the evidence.
+Use the free timeline analysis template we shared here.
 Write all of your questions, hypotheses, and ideas for future research in your research notebook, document, or log.
+Find our Research Project Document template here.

 ¹ Thomas W. Jones, Mastering Genealogical Proof, (Arlington: National Genealogical Society, 2013), 9.

 Do you want to take your genealogy research to the next level?
 In our Research Like a Pro Study Group, you’ll complete assignments and peer reviews and receive feedback from professional genealogist Diana Elder AG®.
-The inaugural study group in September is half off.
 Learn more…